yuzisun/ai-gateway/docs/proposals/001-ai-gateway-proposal/proposal.md

 ```

 #### BackendSecurityPolicy
-`BackendSecurityPolicy` specifies the API key or credentials that `Envoy AI Gateway` uses to authenticate with the upstream provider.
-In this example API key is used to authenticate with OpenAI service and
+`BackendSecurityPolicy` specifies the API key or credentials that `Envoy AI Gateway` uses to authenticate with the upstream AI service.
-AWS credential is used to authenticate with AWS Bedrock service.
+In this example API key is used to authenticate with OpenAI service and AWS credential is used to authenticate with AWS Bedrock service.
 ```yaml
 apiVersion: aigateway.envoyproxy.io/v1alpha1
 kind: BackendSecurityPolicy